COVID-19 Digital Business Supports

 Many of the representative organisations that we partner with and other companies have useful information on their websites.

 - The Local Enterprise Offices have been very quick to provide information on business supports relating to COVID-19.
+There are also new flexibilities with the Trading Online Voucher to assist micro businesses making the move online.
 Many LEOs around the country have moved their training events online, using webinars.

-- The Design & Crafts Council Ireland (DCCI) have announced they are doing a webinar series for designers and makers.
+- The Design & Crafts Council Ireland (DCCI) are doing a webinar series for designers and makers.
 They have also published detailed FAQs to support Irish designers and makers and to keep clients and member organisations informed of supports available.

 - Dogpatch Labs decided to make their First Friday of Startups totally digital rather than the usual physical meetups.
 Check it out for some really useful webinars, talks and mentoring.